uhasker/getting-things-done-in-next-js/src/chapter6/07-a-simple-client.md

 ### The Requirements

-One day you sit around and dream about going outside as suddently the dreaded _Project Manager_ approaches you and asks you to build a small task application.
+One day you sit around and dream about going outside as suddenly the dreaded _Project Manager_ approaches you and asks you to build a small task application.
 The application should consist of a list showing the current tasks.
 Additionally, a web form should allow the user to create a new task (which should then be displayed in the list of current tasks).